speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalSustainMillis**: `number`

-Duration to keep 'IsSignalDetected' active.
-Renewed as long as VADActivation is holds true.
+Minimum duration to keep 'isSignalDetected' flag in set state.
+This effectively sets the minimum length of the utterance.
+Setting this to a value below 2000 ms may degrade speech-to-text accuracy.
-Range: 0 to 8000 [ms].
+Range: 2000 to 8000 [ms].
 Default: 3000 [ms].

-___

-### immediate

-• `Optional` **immediate**: `boolean`

-Set audio worker
-to ‘immediate audio processor’ mode where it can control start/stop context internally at its own pace.